josoriora/solid-swift/README.md

 }
 ```

+With this new abstraction if a new shape is added AreaCalculator does not need to be modified so now we open for extension and closed for modification.

 ## Liskov Substitution Principle

 Also known as design by contract.
 Parent classes should be able to be replaced by chlid classes without modifying the behavior of the system.